23Divide/objective-c-conventions/README.md

  * No stupid abbreviations like "btn" for "button" or "scr" for "score".
  * No single-letter variables except for loops (like in a simple for-loop with an integer variable).
  * Be descriptive in your variable names.
- * Compose a variable name with concatenated english words.
+ * Compose a variable name using concatenated english words.
  * Always start with a small letter for the first word.
  * Always use a capital letter for following words.
  * Don't use prefixes like "my" or "this" or "another".